RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       -  The mistake must be fundamental: it must make the contract unworkable, or it must be unconscionable to enforce it in light of the mistake: Couturier v Hastie (1856) 10 ER 1065
     - Bell v Lever Bros [1932] AC 161
       - So the agreement of A and B to purchase a specific article is void if in fact the article had perished before the date of sale.
-        - In this case, though the parties in fact were agreed about the subject-matter, yet a consent to transfer or take delivery of something not existent is deemed useless, the consent is nullified.’
+        - In this case, though the parties in fact were agreed about the subject-matter, yet a consent to transfer or take delivery of something not existent is deemed useless, the consent is nullified.'
     - Often the contract will allocate the risks of any mistake, which can be resolved by construction or implication of terms.
       -  The mistake must not be due to the fault of the defendant.
     - McRae v Commonwealth Disposals Commission (1951) 84 CLR 377